mchalupa/dg/README.md

 * `llvm-rd-dump`      - display reaching definitions in llvm-bitcode
 * `rd-show`           - wrapper for llvm-rd-dump
 * `llvm-to-source`    - find lines from the source code that are in given file
-* `llvm-to-source.py` - wrapper around llvm-to-source that gives an HTML output

 All these programs take as an input llvm bitcode, for example: